insightsengineering/locksmith/README.md

 CLI flag → environment variable → configuration file → default value.

+To check the available names of environment variables, please run `locksmith --help`.

 ## Binary dependencies

-For `locksmith` in order to generate an `renv.lock` with binary R packages, it is necessary to provide URLs to binary repositories via `inputRepositories`/`inputRepositoryList`.
+If `locksmith` should generate an `renv.lock` with binary R packages, it is necessary to provide URLs to binary repositories via `inputRepositories`/`inputRepositoryList`.

 Examples illustrating the expected format of URLs to repositories with binary packages: